Here’s what not to do when making tea eggs. Do not:

 (But seriously, it was super irresponsible.
 Be safe!)

 For those of you who are new to tea eggs, they’re extremely fun to make (which is why I went through a phase of making them all the damn time my first year in law school and almost burned my school down) and a tasty, high-protein snack.
 They’re made by briefly boiling eggs, lightly cracking the shells, then simmering them over low heat for a long period of time in a spiced black tea liquid until the eggs are infused with flavor.
-They’re a popular snack in China and Taiwan, and you can find them in night markets, from street vendors, and even in 7-11s over there.
+They’re a popular snack in China and Taiwan, and you can find them in night markets, from street vendors, and even (or especially) in 7-11s over there.

 As a sidenote, my mother actually never made these this way — she simply put the cracked eggs into pots of braised meat and let the meat liquid (not too dissimilar from the tea broth, actually) do the same thing while the meat braised.
 Similarly delicious.